Linear Regression Calculator

 What is linear regression?

 Linear regression is a statistical technique that aims to model the relationship between two variables (one variable is called explanatory/independent and the other is dependent) by determining a linear equation that best predicts the values of the dependent variable based on the values of the independent variable.

 In other words, when we have a set of two-dimensional data points, linear regression describes the (non-vertical) straight line that best fits these points.
 A simple example is when we want to predict the weights of students based on their heights, or in chemistry, where linear regression is used in the calculation of the concentration of an unknown sample.

 Be careful, as in some situations simple linear regression may not be the right model!
-If your data seem to follow a parabola rather than a straight line, then you should try using quadratic regression, if they rather resemble a cubic (degree three) curve, think of cubic regression, while if your data come from a process characterized by exponential growth, try exponential regression instead.
+If your data seem to follow a parabola rather than a straight line, then you should try using our quadratic regression calculator, if they rather resemble a cubic (degree three) curve, try the cubic regression calculator, while if your data come from a process characterized by exponential growth, try the exponential regression calculator instead.

 Linear regression equation